gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 **Providing preset responses**

-You may wnat to provide preset responses that a user can choose between when conversing with your chatbot.
+You may want to provide preset responses that a user can choose between when conversing with your chatbot.
 You can add the `options` key to the dictionary returned from your chat function to set these responses.
 The value corresponding to the `options` key should be a list of dictionaries, each with a `value` (a string that is the value that should be sent to the chat function when this response is clicked) and an optional `label` (if provided, is the text displayed as the preset response instead of the `value`).

 This example illustrates how to use present responses: